-6. Getting Unstuck: Recognizing Obstacles to Moving Forward with Sarah Elkins
+6. Getting Unstuck: Recognizing Obstacles to Moving Forward – an Interview with Sarah Elkins

 We’re joined mid-way through this episode by Sarah Elkins.
 Sarah is a speaker, workshop facilitator and coach, musician and storyteller.
 She is the host of the unique “No Longer Virtual” conferences – two-day limited participation events with the theme of “connecting beyond the keyboard.”